ArgoCanada/bgcArgoDMQC/README.md

 ![png](README_files/README-code_3_1.png)

 We can see above that most T/S points are good, with a few obvious outliers in red.
-THe oxygen data also look all good.
+The oxygen data also look all good.
 This is an old float, but for current floats the QC flag for unadjusted oxygen should be 3 (probably bad).

 Since this is an older float, there are no in-air measurements made by the optode.
 Therefore we will calcualte the gain by comparing surface values to WOA data.